Vidhimaheshwari013/Basics-of-Computer-Science/README.md

 6. Open source and Closed source
 ![image](https://github.com/user-attachments/assets/752b51c2-2c37-4027-8354-39d2de744ba8)

     ~ open source - The source code of open-source software is made freely                           available to the public.
-Anyone can inspect, modify, and              distribute the code.This approach fosters collaboration, transparency, and innovation.
+                  - Anyone can inspect, modify, and distribute the code.
+                  - This approach fosters collaboration, transparency, and                           innovation.
                   ~ eg-: Linux OS, Mozilla Firefox web browser
     ~ closed source - Closed-source software has proprietary code that is not                          accessible to the public.
-Only the original developers can         modify or inspect the code.
-This model is often used to protect intellectual property and maintain control over the software.
+                    - Only the original developers can modify or inspect the                           code.
+                    - This model is often used to protect intellectual property                        and maintain control over the software.
                     ~ eg-: Microsoft windows, Adobe Photoshop
 ![image](https://github.com/user-attachments/assets/54595682-c3cb-4c82-b370-0989c5d554a6)

 8. Operating system
    - An Operating system is system software that manages computer hardware and software resources and provides common services for              computer programs. it act as an intermediary between users and computer hardware.